 Will Election Advertising Impact Your Automotive Digital Marketing Success?

-Your dealership isn’t running for political office in 2020, but what type of impact will election advertising have on your dealership’s own online advertising success?
+Your dealership isn’t running for political office, but what type of impact will election advertising have on your dealership’s own online advertising success?

 While Mark Zuckerberg sticks by his claim that political advertising will account for only 0.5% of Facebook’s total revenue, automotive advertisers shouldn’t turn a blind eye to the impact political advertising may have on their marketing results.